rtCamp/Frappe-Manager/docs/commands/bake.md

 **Arguments**:

-* `BENCHNAME`: Name of the bench to bake.  [required]
+* `BENCHNAME`: Bench to bake.
+Omit for a standalone bake driven by --apps/--config.

 **Options**:

 * `--image`: Image repository to bake into (overrides [deploy].image).
 * `--tag`: Full image tag to build (overrides the auto-generated <repo>:<timestamp>-<sha>).
 * `--push/--no-push`: Push the baked image to the registry (default: push when [registry] is configured for 'registry').
-* `--config`: TOML config overlay: a file path or inline TOML content, deep-merged into the bench config before baking.
+* `--config`: TOML config overlay: a file path or inline TOML content, deep-merged into the config before baking.
 Repeatable; later --config wins.
+* `-a, --apps`: Standalone bake only: apps to bake (appname:branch or appname, e.g. erpnext:version-15).
+Repeatable.
+* `--python`: Standalone bake only: Python version to bake (sets [build].python_version).
+* `--node`: Standalone bake only: Node version to bake (sets [build].node_version).
+* `-t, --github-token`: Standalone bake only: GitHub token for private app repos (or use GITHUB_TOKEN env var).

 ## Examples

-### Bake an immutable app image for a bench
+### Bake an image from an existing bench

 Provisions the bench's apps into a build context and builds a runtime image tagged from [deploy].image.